ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

 Flashing via Wifi doesn't need the Boot Pads bridged.
 Moreover, if it is bridged, the receiver will stay in bootloader mode (indicated with a solid LED) and won't activate the wifi hotspot.

+The PP doesn't have boot pads and also do not support WiFi as it uses an STM-based MCU.

 After you've wired your receiver, proceed to configuring your FC firmware as shown on the [next page].

 ## Happymodel ES900RX